 Fully equipped safari vehicle, camping and cooking equipment, all road tolls and vehicle taxes, all ground transportation, services of two crew, sleeping mattress, meals as indicated.

 Local Payment excursions, visas, travel insurance, flights, departure taxes, departure airport transfers, sleeping bag, optional activities, tips, drinks, items of a personal nature.

 NB.
 Each gorilla permit allows one trek.
 We stay in Bwindi or an alternative gorilla national park for the time necessary to allow everybody to trek once.
 The day to day itinerary may, therefore, vary if trekking goes over time.
 Optional activities can be arranged locally when not trekking.

 NB.
 Gorilla Viewing: To ensure we obtain gorilla permits, we may trek outside Uganda in neighbouring countries such as Rwanda, where gorillas have also been habituated for viewing.
 Trekking here involves a minimal detour from the described route.

-Gorilla Trekking Excursion (Permits): The Ugandan Wildlife Authority (UWA) sets the gorilla permit price and stipulates that permits must be booked and paid for in advance.
-We therefore collect your gorilla permit money at the time of booking, along with your normal deposit.
+Gorilla Trekking Excursion (Permits): The Ugandan Wildlife Authority (UWA) set the gorilla permit price and stipulates that permits must be booked and paid for in advance.
+We, therefore, collect your gorilla permit money at the time of booking, along with your normal deposit.
 The Gorilla permit price is quoted in US dollars but is paid in your local currency at a rate fixed by us.
-Whilst the price is correct at time of going to press (Jan 2017), We reserve the right to pass on any increase in fee if the UWA raises the price.
+Whilst the price is correct at time of going to press (Jan 2018), We reserve the right to pass on any increase in fee if the UWA raises the price.
 Finally please note, the gorilla permit fee is not refundable if you cancel your booking.

 Note: This tour can be booked as an accommodated tour.
 Please request rates at the time of booking.
 Discounts do not apply.